AutonomyLab/autonomy_hri/autonomy_human/README.md

 - `human`: Information about the detected human.
 The type of this message is custom and is defined in `msg/human.msg` file.
 The details are as follows:

 	- `header`: Standard ROS header.
-	- `numFaces`: The number of detected faces in the current frame (regardless of tracker's stated).
+	- `numFaces`: The number of detected faces in the current frame (regardless of tracker's state).
 The type is `uint32`.
-	- `faceROI`: The bounding box for the currently tracked face in pixels represented in image coordinate frame.
+	- `faceROI`: The bounding box for the currently tracked face in pixels in image coordinate frame.
 The type is [sensor_msgs/RegionOfInterest](http://http://docs.ros.org/api/sensor_msgs/html/msg/RegionOfInterest.html).
 	- `faceScore`: The quality of the currently tracked face.
-Please refer to the paper for more details.
+Please refer to the paper or [1] for more details.
 The type is `uint32`.
-	- `flowScore`: This `float32[2]` array represents the average optical flow for all pixels in the  left and right regions around the tracked face.
+	- `flowScore`: This `float32[2]` array represents the average optical flow (after stabilization) for all pixels in the  left and right regions around the tracked face.
 These values can be used to detect human hand waves by thresholding.
-You may also need to use low-pass or median filters for more robust detection.
+You may also need to use low-pass or other type of filters for more robust detection.
+(TBA: Sample Filter Code)

 ### Parameters

-- `~debug_mode`: Integer value the determines debug images to be published: (Default is set to `2`)
+- `~debug_mode`: Bits of this integer value determine different debug or information streams to be published: (Default is set to `2`)
 	- bit 0: Unused
 	- bit 1: Enables publishing the general debug image to `output_rgb_debug`
 	- bit 2: Enables publishing the skin segmentation result to `output_rgb_skin`